Build a Homelab server using an old laptop

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/xiangfeidexiaohuo/pve-diy/master/pve.sh)"

-Since PVE installation does not include an X environment, one can only enter the terminal.
-However, PVE itself relies on web configuration, which becomes very inconvenient without network access or another machine.
+Because PVE does not have an X environment installed, it can only enter the terminal.
+However, PVE itself relies on web configuration, which is very inconvenient without a network or another machine.

-But PVE is based on Debian, so we can naturally install an X environment on it.
-The official website also provides installation methods for xfce: Developer_Workstations_with_Proxmox_VE_and_X11
+But PVE is based on Debian, so we can naturally install an X environment on it, and the official documentation also provides a method for installing xfce: Developer_Workstations_with_Proxmox_VE_and_X11

 1